nithya-kumar/CSC510_F17_Project/BOT.md

 ## <a name="track"></a> 5.
 TASK TRACKING

-The file to track our tasks WORKSHEET.md file [here](https://github.ncsu.edu/nkumar8/CSC510_F17_Project/edit/master/WORKSHEET.md) .
+The file to track our tasks [WORKSHEET.md](https://github.ncsu.edu/nkumar8/CSC510_F17_Project/blob/master/WORKSHEET.md).
 For our milestone we used Github Issues to keep track of our tasks to be done.

 ## <a name="screencast"></a> 6.
 SCREENCAST

-The link to our screencast is - [link]().
+[Screencast] () of our bot milestone.